Pets are our family members, and many of you will likely plan your move to Mexico around your furry friends comfort.

 - The animal(s) is/are free of ectoparasites.

-- The animal has all current shots, including rabies.
+- The animal has all current shots, most importantly rabies.
 A letter from your vet should suffice to indicate that your pet is current on all vaccinations.

 - The animal(s) does/do not present fresh wounds or wounds in a healing process.
 Suppose your pet is being treated for lesions and/or infections due to a skin condition.
 In that case, you should present the SENASICA agent with your Veterinarian’s diagnosis and treatment instructions.
 This information should be presented on letterhead, including the Veterinarian’s professional registration number (or equivalent).